DuoRAT: Towards Simpler Text-to-SQL Models: Introduction

 \section{Introduction}

-Language user interfaces (LUI) to databases can be intuitively used by non-specialists to retrieve and process relevant information.
-A key technical challenge for real-world adoption of this technology is that adapting LUIs to a new database is a difficult and expensive process that can involve lots of specialist labor, training data collection, or even both.
-To address this challenge, recent research has attempted to design and train neural models that can work on a new database without any human intervention.
-Given a relational database schema (and often also content), such models translate the user's question directly into the corresponding SQL query \cite{zhong_seq2sql_2017,yu_typesql_2018,bogin_representing_2019}.
-The introduction of large datasets (such as WikiSQL \cite{zhong_seq2sql_2017} and Spider \cite{yu_spider:_2018}) that feature utterance-query pairs for hundreds or even thousands of different databases has accelerated research on this neural cross-database \textit{text-to-SQL} approach.
+Language user interfaces to databases allow non-specialists to retrieve and process information that might otherwise not be easily available to them.
+Much of the recent research in this area has focused on neural models that can generalize to new relational databases without any human intervention.
+Given a relational database schema (and often also content), such models translate the user's question directly into an SQL query \citep{zhong_seq2sql_2017,yu_typesql_2018,bogin_representing_2019}.
+Such cross-database \textit{text-to-SQL} research was spurred by the introduction of large datasets such as WikiSQL \citep{zhong_seq2sql_2017} and Spider \citep{yu_spider:_2018} that feature utterance-query pairs for hundreds or even thousands of databases.

-The state-of-art text-to-SQL models employ a number of sophisticated techniques and methods to achieve the best performance.
-These include but are not limited to grammar-constrained models and recurrent neural networks with parent feeding \cite{yin_tranx_2018}, intermediate meaning representations \cite{guo-etal-2019-irnet,suhr_exploring_2020}, relation-aware attention \cite{wang-etal-2020-rat}, schema linking and table joining heuristics \cite{guo-etal-2019-irnet}, slot filling \cite{choi_ryansql_2020} and re-ranking \cite{kelkar_bertrand-dr_2020} models.
+State-of-the-art text-to-SQL models employ many sophisticated techniques.
+These include, but are not limited to, grammar-constrained models and recurrent neural networks with parent feeding \citep{yin_tranx_2018}, intermediate meaning representations \citep{guo-etal-2019-irnet,suhr_exploring_2020}, relation-aware attention \citep{wang-etal-2020-rat}, schema linking and table joining heuristics \citep{guo-etal-2019-irnet}, slot filling \citep{choi_ryansql_2020} and re-ranking \citep{kelkar_bertrand-dr_2020} models.
 The high complexity of these models raises the barrier of entry and can slow down text-to-SQL research.